 A Montessori class is a place where children learn to work independently as well as interact with others in ways that are congruent with a self-reflection of social etiquette and personal rights.
 Through their own hands children discover empirical knowledge of the world while they discriminate and communicate their discoveries using written, spoken or artistic communication styles.

-There are currently over 22,000 schools across 117 countries worldwide teaching according to the Montessori philosophy, with around 300 Montessori schools in Australia.
+There are currently over 22,000 schools across 117 countries worldwide teaching according to the Montessori philosophy, with around 300 Montessori schools, centres and programs in Australia.

 “All children have the right to an environment that is carefully prepared so that it meets and nurtures the developmental needs of each child.